Pedagogical

 I teach Writing-Intensive classes for undergraduate students from Temple University (Philadelphia) who come to Los Angeles as part of a semester-long study away program.

-These courses (twenty-three terms taught to date) analyze the history and popular image of Los Angeles and emphasize the work of writers who have described Southern California from the nineteenth century to today.
+These courses (twenty-four semesters taught to date) analyze the history and popular image of Los Angeles and emphasize the work of writers who have described Southern California from the nineteenth century to today.

 -